Best Golf Grips 2024

 This aptly-named trio of grips is designed with a slimmer upper half and wider lower section to help anchor the top hand for stability, as well as reduce tension in the lower hand for smooth acceleration through the stroke.
 Our first impressions of this grip were the comfort and quality.
 Clearly much thought has gone into not only the specific shape of the grips, but the weight and texture too.

 It felt tacky, but not excessively so, and it did, in fact, calm our hands during the stroke, which is particularly important from short range.
-One last point we must add is that, due to the reduced tension in the hands and elbows, our stroke was more consistent.
+Due to the reduced tension in the hands and elbows, our stroke was more consistent.

 Sizes: Slim, Svelte, Standard, Big, Fat Boy